Musicoin/desktop/README.md

 ## Testing new interface builds

-This repo contains the UI modules in accordance with the last release version.
-To suggest changes, edit the files at `interface/` and issue a PR to the [desktop-interface]([desktop-interface](https://github.com/Musicoin/desktop-interface) repo.
-Please note that PRs towards interface changes will not be accepted here.
+This repo contains UI modules in accordance with the last release version.
+To suggest changes, edit the files at `interface/` and issue a PR to the [desktop-interface](https://github.com/Musicoin/desktop-interface) repo.

 ## Contributing